sigmaSd/AndroChat/README.md

 # AndroChat
 <img src="./androchat.png" width="200%" height="60%">
-It also communicate with https://github.com/lemunozm/termchat/
+It can also communicate with https://github.com/lemunozm/termchat/

 # How To Build